Pitzer: A Residential College

 The Monsour Counseling and Psychological Services (MCAPS)

 The Monsour Counseling and Psychological Services (MCAPS) is located in the Robert E. Tranquada Student Services Center at 757 College Way, immediately south of the Honnold Library.
 MCAPS has a staff of psychologists, consulting psychiatrists and graduate psychology interns who provide therapeutic and preventive/educational services to help students develop emotionally and cope with the stresses of college life.
 Individual, couples and group therapy are offered and are provided confidentially.
 Workshops and structured groups are offered on topics such as Stress Management, Eating Disorders, Relationship Issues, Enhancing Self Esteem, Graduate/Re-Entry Support and Sexual Abuse.
 Referrals are made to mental health resources in the community when necessary.
 Students with personal concerns or those simply wishing to talk with someone are welcome.
-There is no charge for the services of the psychologists and/or the psychiatrists at the center.
+Psychological and psychiatric services are available at no charge.
+Any medication prescribed is the financial responsibility of the client.
+All sessions and discussions with a therapist are confidential.
 For an appointment, call 909.621.8202.

 Student Health Service